xafero/upcloud-c-sharp-api/README.md

-# IO.Swagger - the C# library for the Upcloud api
+# Upcloud - the C# library for the Upcloud api

 The UpCloud API consists of operations used to control resources on UpCloud.
 The API is a web service interface.
 HTTPS is used to connect to the API.
 The API follows the principles of a RESTful web service wherever possible.
 The base URL for all API operations is  https://api.upcloud.com/.
 All API operations require authentication.